gintrator/Beaker/README.md

 ## Feature Overview

 Most features are implementations of things offered in Flask.
-This features include...
+These features include...

 - Route declaration via function decorators.
 - Support for URL variables in routes.
 - URL Variable types and filters.
 - Static routes.
 - Request redirection and URL building.
+- Error handling.
 - WSGI compliant, and a WSGI server to boot.
-- Tests.
+- Test suite.

 This project is an experiment in building a small full-stack web service framework (i.e. server -> framework -> app).
 This is mainly an attempt to figure out how something like Flask is implemented by duplicating some of its features.